rust-lang/rfcs/text/2906-cargo-workspace-deduplicate.md

 defines them.
 This means that references to dependencies defined in the workspace means paths are still relative to the workspace root itself.

-For example if you write down a `[workspace.depencencies]` directive with a relative path:
+For example if you write down a `[workspace.dependencies]` directive with a relative path:

 ```toml